 Note: The All label selected above includes all messages and their labels (as well as any custom labels) except for Trash and Spam.
 If you wish to transfer messages in Trash and Spam, repeat this step again, selecting the Trash and Spam labels.

-Transfer Google Drive files between G Suite accounts.
+3. Transfer Google Drive files between Google Workspace accounts

 In the Drive panel, select the root folders Drive and Trash.
 Click the Restore button, and in the dialog box that pops up, select User B from the dropdown list and click Restore.